pythseq/gigadb-website/docs/SETUP.md

 $ /vagrant/protected/yiic createbucket --fromconfig
 ```

-the above command will create the one bucket with the name configured in section [1.3].
+The above command will create the one bucket with the name configured in section
+[1.3].

 To delete a bucket and all its content, use the following command: